-Continuing my homage to Avengers movies and characters as we get ready for the Avengers: Infinity War movie premiering very soon, I present this sweet treat.
+Continuing my homage to Avengers movies and characters most recently seen in Avengers: Infinity War, I present this sweet treat.

 Black Widow, aka Natasha Romanoff played by Scarlett Johansson, is the badass Russian assassin, spy, S.H.I.E.L.D. agent, and the first female member of the Avengers.
 (In the movie universe, that is.
-My husband and son tell me that in the comic book universe, Wasp is the first female Avenger… we will meet her in the movie universe in July of this year!)
+My husband and son tell me that in the comic book universe, Wasp (As in, Antman & The Wasp) is the first female Avenger!

 Some of my favorite moments with Black Widow in the Marvel movies include the tightly choreographed fight scene between her and Hawkeye, and her tense negotiation with Bruce Banner (aka the Hulk) in Calcutta as she convinces him to join the team, both in the first Avengers movie.
 In Captain America: Civil War she is in Lagos and single-handedly takes down 11 bad guys… and then two more to boot!
 Black Widow is deadly, sultry, smart, and a fiercely loyal friend.

 Here is my sultry and fiercely decadent treat to honor her: Black Widow Chocolate Dipped Cookies.

 Looking to the black and red colors of Black Widow the Avenger (and the spider) I used my recipe for Chewy Chocolate Thins to hold a sweet center of bright red buttercream frosting.

 These cookie sandwiches then get a chocolate dip, an enrobing if you will.

 And the finishing touch?
 A black widow emblem to top every cookie.

 They are rich and delicious!
 And for the dipping (or enrobing, if you will) I use a trick I learned watching The Great British Baking Show (my fave!): a potato masher!